lanl-ansi/WaterModels.jl/docs/src/index.md

 This decoupling enables the definition of a wide variety of water network optimization formulations and their comparison on common problem specifications.

 ## Installation
-The latest stable release of WaterModels can be installed using the Julia package manager with
+The latest stable release of WaterModels can be installed using the Julia package manager using

 ```julia
 using Pkg
 Pkg.add("WaterModels")
 ```

-For the current development version, "check out" this package with
+For the current development version, "check out" this package using
 ```julia
 using Pkg
 Pkg.checkout("WaterModels")
 ```

-You can test that the package works by running
+Finally, you can test that the package works by running
 ```julia
 using Pkg
 Pkg.test("WaterModels")